alexanderguzhva/milvus_gcc15_conan1/README.md

 Same

+This script puts the package into a local conan cache.
+It is **expected** that conan fails for this script.
+Uncomment the commented lines to compile the package (which is unneeded, it will be compiled during the milvus build).

 ## Step 12.
 Install milvus and replace some files

 Check `12_download_milvus.sh`

-Downloads milvus and sets up a right commit
+Downloads milvus and sets up a right commit as a current one

 Also, please overwrite

 * `milvus/scripts/3rdparty_build.sh` with `step12/3rdparty_build.sh`
 * `milvus/internal/core/conanfile.py` with `step12/conanfile.py`

+Use `step12/builder.sh` for compiling milvus (step 14)

 ## Step 13.
 Apply patch to milvus